 The brands that survive the market’s trials and travails are the ones that have a strong consumer-centric philosophy and strive to maintain a positive connection with their clientele.
 Here’s an interesting article from the Forbes in which Taylor Greene (from the VC firm ‘Collaborative Fund’) talks about Baby Boomers focussed more on buying value, while millennials and Gen Z are aware of brand values and choose a brand to invest in because it represents a belief or value system that they are part of.

 Creating a Portfolio of Brands

 Studies have shown that after adjusting for risk, an investment portfolio of companies with strong brands, for example, yields an average monthly return of more than 1 percent higher than a benchmark selection of companies from major stock exchanges.
-To add to it, as mentioned before, well-established brands generally have stable fundamentals which reduces the risk associated with these investments.
-They are closer to maintaining their target capital structure, meeting debt payments and generating better return on equity.
+To add to it, as mentioned before, well-established brands generally have stable fundamentals that reduce the risk associated with these investments.
+They are closer to maintaining their target capital structure, meeting debt payments and generating a better return on equity.

 1. Consistent Performance:

 Brands have created a strong niche for themselves, and this is mainly because they consistently out-perform stocks in the market.
 As a result, more and more investors lean towards purchasing shares of big brands, rather than other stocks.
 With brands accounting for at least 30% of the S&P 500 index, one cannot fault investors from wanting to buy their stocks.

 According to the World Economic Forum, “Three-fifths of chief executives said they believed corporate brand and reputation represented more than 40% of their company’s market capitalization.”
 Intangible assets such as Intellectual Property, brand recognition, patents, and goodwill play a huge role in boosting the overall value of the brand.

 Remember: brands feed on consumer trust and attachment.
 Brand value is one of the reasons why the market capitalization of so many companies exceed the value on its book value.